Liamcedric/PersonaldotvUserscripts/README.md

 - smart auto heal/grit: uses an hp/grit pot every time it is off cd
 - daily stat tracker: hover over avatar to see sp/lvls gained since last reset

-WIP:
-- raid share group: very much WIP, planned to be a tab to access shared raids
+- raid info: shows weakness and resist of all raids

 **all scripts can be toggled via the in game settings menu**